Get H.A.T gpx now: https://motorcycleadventures.eu/hat/

 H0 • Tizi n Test > Talat • 37km

 Kilometre Zero of the H.A.T is the 2100-m Tizi n Test pass on the N7 road linking Marrakech with Taroudant, south of the Atlas.
-There’s a cafe and an auberge at the col. Unfortunately, the twisting, narrow N7 is being widened on both sides of the pass, so while the 37-odd kilometres of H0 is currently unaffected, whether you’re heading south from Marrakech (then going back down), or are coming up from Taroudant or the end of the TMT, the N7 has loads of roadworks which can be off-roading of sorts.
-After storms rockfalls and landslides are common.
+There’s a cafe and an auberge at the col. Unfortunately, the twisting, narrow N7 north of Ijoukak is being widened, so while the 37-odd kilometres of H0 is currently unaffected, whether you’re heading south from Marrakech to the Test (then going back down to H1), or are coming up from Taroudant after the end of the TMT, the N7 has loads of roadworks which is off-roading of sorts.
+After storms, rockfalls and landslides are common.

-Diggers, rockfalls and informal contraflows.
+Diggers, rockfalls and informal contraflows on H0.
 Messy when wet.

-We assume most H.A.T-ers will be coming from Marrakech, so it’s up to you if you want to go up to the pass to KM0, maybe spend the night in the auberge and come back down – or choose to start the trail at H1: Talat n Yakoub fuel station near Ijoukak (auberges).
-If you’ve never been up the Test pass road, H0 is great run; one of the World’s Most Dangerous apparently, but there’s plenty more of that to come.
+We assume most H.A.T-ers will be coming from Marrakech, so it’s up to you if you want to go up to the Test pass to KM0, maybe spend the night in the auberge and come back down – or choose to start the trail at H1: Talat n Yakoub fuel station near Ijoukak (auberges).
+If you’ve never been up the Test pass, H0 is great run; one of the World’s Most Dangerous Roads, apparently.
+But there’s plenty more of that to come.

 Just off the N7 near KM0